Durobot/gimp-bfont/bfont_user_example/README.md

 * run ``make`` or
 * run ``build.sh``

-The actual build command is ``gcc bfont_user.c bfont_user_fonts.c -lSDL2 -o bfont_user`` in either case.
+The actual build command is ``gcc bfont_user.c bfont_user_fonts.c -lSDL2 -o bfont_user`` in both cases.

-Building on Windows should not be difficult, either, since SDL is cross-platform.
+Building on Windows should not be difficult either, since SDL is cross-platform.